Azure/data-api-builder/docs/relationships.md

 }
 ```

-to retrieve books and thier authors.
+to retrieve books and their authors.

 To allow this ability to work, Data API Builder needs to know how the two objects are related to each other.
 The `relationships` section in the configuration file provide the necessary metadata for making this ability working correctly and efficiently.